 Absolutely!!
 We have and always will raise our puppies on a raw food diets.
 The way you feed your puppy will determine its health for the rest of its life.
 Their food will be their building block for physical and mental development.
 We highly suggest researching the way wolves and wild dogs feed their pups.

-That’s ok, we will leave your order in a cooler bag on your doorstep or with your doorman.
-If there’s a secret hiding location you would like us to use you can add it into your Delivery notes and we will ensure it use it each time.
+That’s ok, we will leave it on your doorstep or if there’s a secret hiding location you would like us to use you can add it into your Delivery notes and we will ensure it use it each time.
 In the summer months you can purchase a reusable cooler bag and we will leave it in a cooler bag.
 Please help us minimize the amount of waste we create by saving the cooler bags and leave them out on your next delivery day for us to reuse.

 Yes, please save the cooler bag your food is delivered in and leave it out on your next delivery day.
 We’re trying to reduce our carbon footprint by reusing cooler bags and by limiting the amount of packaging we use.
 We appreciate your help.